 - New Tech Odessa

-The Ector County ISD Board of Trustees held a workshop on the evening of November 12.
+The Ector County ISD Board of Trustees held its November Workshop on the 9th.
 A recap of the agenda is below.
-The items on this agenda are discussion only.

 - Roll Call.

-- Verification of Compliance with Open Meeting Law.
+- Verification of compliance with open meetings requirements.